vmware-nsx/eval-docs-ids-ips/docs/4-VerifyDeployment.md

 * 1 NSX Edge
 * 1 vCenter

+Confirm you are able to ping each nested ESXi, the Lab NSX Manager and the Lab vCenter.

 ![](assets/images/IDPS_POC_2.PNG)

 **Lab vCenter**: Login to lab vCenter and verify the cluster of 3 nested ESXi appliances is functional and 4 vulnerable VMs have been deployed on the cluster: